Skip to main content

 ”GitHub App authentication failed”

-The app_id in server.toml or the GITHUB_APP_PRIVATE_KEY environment variable is incorrect.
-Re-run the setup flow or verify the values match your GitHub App.
+The app_id in settings.toml or the GITHUB_APP_PRIVATE_KEY environment variable is incorrect.
+Re-run fabro install on the server host or verify the values match your GitHub App.

 Clone fails for private repositories

 If you see Git clone failed ...
 If this is a private repository, configure a GitHub App, the GitHub App credentials are not configured.
-Run the setup flow through the web UI or verify with fabro doctor.
+Run fabro install on the server host or verify with fabro doctor.